medibilbaosalud/oneline/README.md

 npm run check-auth
 ```

-The script fetches `https://oneline-one.vercel.app/api/auth/health` and exits non-zero if `ok` is not `true`.
+The script curls `https://oneline-one.vercel.app/api/auth/health` so you can inspect the JSON response from the production deployment.

 ## Deployment notes